BZoennchen/supercollider-book/_build/html/_sources/intro.md

 Whether or not this is true makes no actual difference to the signification of the factories as the *tombstones of American greatness*.
 The power of the myth deforms facts such that they serve an emotional narrative of loss and ruin.
 The rusted-out tombstone factories do not signify, as we might expect, factory production since production appears to be steadily increasing.
-But let's face it: we are also living by a myth; the myth of the successful unlimited domination and exploitation of nature by technology and an economic system is based on material and productivity growth.
+But let's face it: we are also living by a myth; the myth of the successful unlimited domination and exploitation of nature by technology and an economic system that is based on endless material and productivity growth.

 So, is it all over?
 Is the end already baked into our current condition?